Taiwing/ready_set_boole/README.md

 a boolean formula in
 [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation),
 evaluates it and returns the result in O(n) time.
-This means that the execution time must grow linearily to the size of the input.
+This means that the execution time must grow linearily relative to the size of the input.
 Simply put, evaluation of a formula 10 times bigger than an other one should take no more than 10 times longer.

 This is done with a simple boolean stack.
 The formula string is read character by character.
 Each literal symbol (true or false) is directly pushed to the